-Oxford + Harry Potter = are you ready for an adventure?
+Oxford + Harry Potter = the ultimate adventure.
+Don’t believe us?
 Get your wands out and bring your broomsticks – we’re going to explore this magical city on a self-guided Harry Potter tour of Oxford.

-If you asked me to name two of my very favourite things I can hand on heart say that Oxford and Harry Potter would be my picks.
+If you asked us to name two of our very favourite things, we can hand on heart say that Oxford and Harry Potter would be our picks.

 Yes!
 Some parts of the Harry Potter films were shot in Oxford, along with other British destinations like London, nearby Blenheim and Alnwick.

-PS – If you want an in-depth guide to Oxford’s top sights, check out my guide to the best things to do in Oxford.
+PS: If you want an in-depth guide to Oxford’s top sights, check out our guide to the best things to do in Oxford.

 What are the Oxford Harry Potter Locations?